Police: Suspect arrested in deadly Hilltop shooting of 13-year-old boy - NewsBreak

 COLUMBUS, Ohio (WSYX) — One week after loved ones buried 30-year-old Shamira Rhodes, they're planning for her younger sister's funeral.
 Minister Tiara Walton, a close friend of the sisters, said the family is hurting right now.
 Shamira Rhodes and 17-year-old Kha'terra Griffin were shot at the Queen of Hearts...

-COLUMBUS, Ohio (WCMH) — A teenager who walked into Nationwide Children’s Hospital with a gunshot wound died early Monday morning.
-Seventeen-year-old Aniya Elia checked herself into the hospital around 9:45 p.m.
-Sunday night, but despite receiving lifesaving treatment, died at 12:10 a.m.
-According to a release by Columbus PD, officers were alerted to the victim’s […]

-Police: Officers fired shots at man accused of firing rifle in south Columbus neighborhood

-COLUMBUS, Ohio — Columbus Division of Police officers fired shots at a man accused of firing a rifle in a neighborhood on the city’s south side early Saturday morning.
-Just before 5:40 a.m., officers were in the area of Watkins Road and Bluefield Drive near Watkins Elementary School when they heard several gunshots.
+COLUMBUS, Ohio (WSYX) — Columbus Police said no one was injured after officers fired at a man with a rifle during a traffic stop early Saturday morning.
+Officers were in the area of Watkins Road and Bluefield Drive when they heard gunshots.
+While searching the area the officers witnessed an SUV driving fast and initiated a traffic stop.

 Police searching for serial cigarette thief